nils-soderman/ev-manager/README.md

 ## Limitations:
 Events are per Python instance.
-So they will for example not be commuicating between different applications.
+So they will for example not be communicating between different applications.